 Since Medicare has deductibles and coinsurances, an additional insurance plan for parents can be a cost saver.
 Signing up during a qualifying enrollment period is a requirement.
 Those newly eligible for Medicare will qualify for an Initial Enrollment Period or an Open Enrollment Period.

-The Advantage plan is beneficial for those with few health issues, the ability to pay copays, and people that don’t mind a network of doctors.
+The Advantage plan benefits those with few health issues, the ability to pay copays, and people that don’t mind a network of doctors.
 While the Part C plan can look appealing, it’s not always the best option.

 Another popular coverage option for seniors is the Medigap plan.
-Medicare Supplement insurance can cover the deductibles and coinsurances you’d otherwise pay, meaning substantially lower out-of-pocket costs.
+Medicare Supplement insurance can cover the deductibles and coinsurances you’d otherwise pay, substantially lowering out-of-pocket costs.

 Since the medical expenses are low, the premiums tend to be higher than Part C plans.
-Medigap insurance is especially beneficial for those with several health issues, doctor preferences, and travel.
+Medigap insurance especially benefits those with several health issues, doctor preferences, and travel.

 One of the best features of this coverage is that you can go to any doctor that accepts Medicare in the United States.
 Some plans even cover foreign travel emergencies.